 The foundation of oral health is proper cleaning and care for your mouth and teeth.
 This includes daily brushing and flossing as your Atlanta dentist recommends, using mouth rinses, and getting routine dental cleanings.
 The average person should receive at least two professional dental cleanings a year, or one every 6 months.
 Deep dental cleanings are also performed as needed for treatment of conditions like gum disease.
 It is important to make and keep dental cleaning appointments to maintain good oral health.

 Routine Dental Cleaning

-Routine dental cleanings are performed at your normal check ups, and are part of preventative care.
+Routine dental cleanings at our Atlanta Smiles office are performed at your normal checkups, and are part of preventative care.
 Certain individuals are considered to be high risk, and may need 3 or more cleanings a year.
 Pregnant women have a suppressed immune system during pregnancy and are more likely to develop gingivitis.
 This may require additional cleanings throughout the pregnancy.
 Diabetics also have a reduced resistance to infection, causing some to suffer from gum disease.
 Patients who smoke or use tobacco products should also get additional cleanings to monitor and maintain their oral health.

 Atlanta Deep Dental Cleaning

 Unlike routine cleanings, deep dental cleanings are not considered preventative care.
 Deep dental cleanings are performed as a treatment plan for periodontal and gum disease.
 It is also a good option for patients who have not received regular dental care every 6 months.
 During a routine checkup, the dental hygienist will measure the space between your teeth and gums.
 These spaces are known as pockets.
 If the pocket is too big, the hygienist will likely recommend a series of deep dental cleanings.